syncfusion-content/blazor-docs/blazor/rich-text-editor/import-and-export.md

 You can add `ExportWord` and `ExportPdf` tools to the Rich Text Editor toolbar using the[RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) property.

-To enable the `ExportWord` and `ExportPdf` functionality, the `ServiceUrl` property must be correctly configured within the `ExportWordModel` and `ExportPdfModel`.
+To enable the `ExportWord` and `ExportPdf` functionality, the `ServiceUrl` property must be correctly configured within the `RichTextEditorExportWord` and `RichTextEditorExportPdf`.
 These API endpoints handle the export process and manage the server-side generation of Word and PDF files, respectively.

 The following code block provides a detailed explanation of the API endpoint used for the content export functionality: